 Non-attendance is not considered a withdrawal; you must contact the School for Continuing and Professional Studies to withdraw from class.

 Schedule changes follow the same timeline as refunds.
 Students must notify the School for Continuing and Professional Studies to request a schedule change.
 All schedule changes are assessed a $25 processing fee.
 If there is a discrepancy in the cost of the two courses and/or fees, we will charge or refund the amount of the discrepancy.

 Refunds for intersession classes follow the general refund policy of the college.

-KCAI’s main campus is an urban campus and has 24 hour, seven-day a week security on-site.
+KCAI’s campus is an urban campus and has 24 hour, seven-day a week security on-site.
 If you need any assistance, please contact the security officer on call at 816-931-6666.
-Emergencies dial 911
+Emergencies dial 911.

 Supplies are required for most continuing education classes.
 Students should refer to their receipt to determine whether supplies are provided for their class.
 Supplies are always provided for youth classes and summer camps.
 Supplies are typically provided for high school students, but vary by class.
 Adult classes may require students to purchase supplies.

 Please note, supply fees refer to the cost of materials, lab fees, model fees and studio fees.

 For your convenience, The School for Continuing & Professional Studies offers supply kits for acrylic, oil, drawing and watercolor classes.
 These kits are a one-stop shop for beginning classes.
 Supply kits may be purchased online.

 CPS recommends the following art supply stores: